 - Old-Fashioned Cinnamon Streusel Peach Cake

-Recipes from the 1960s were all about shortcuts like easy dips, and yes, Jell-O salads still reigned.
-Crescent roll recipes are another example of shortcut recipes taking off.
+The 60s were all about appetizers!
+Recipes from the 1960s were also all about shortcuts like easy dips, and yes, Jell-O salads still reigned.
+In the era of home entertaining, hors d’oeuvres (and easy ones) were essential.
+Crescent roll recipes are another example of shortcut recipes that took off.
 Party foods and appetizers became an area of competition between neighbors.
 Cocktail recipes were all the rage.
 Bundt cakes ruled the scene after the 1963 Pillsbury Bake-Off.
 For a taste of the south in the 60s, check out 8 Southern Recipes Johnny Cash Would Love.